While the linear elastic model for anisotropic materials is based on the fourth order elastic stiffness tensor C

 From the elastic moduli to the elastic tensors

-Furthermore, any two of them entirely describe the linear elastic behaviour of the material.
+Furthermore, any two of them entirely describe the linear elastic behavior of the material.
 In particular, we may recover the isotropic stiffness tensor from the bulk and shear moduli alone:

 % the matrix entries